churslic/BoostTokenizer/README.md

 Check out the [wiki page](http://en.wikipedia.org/wiki/Typedef) for `typedef` if you want to know more.)

-And so to actually specify what our delimiter will be, we do:
+Next, to actually specify what our delimiter will contain, we do:
 ```
 char_separator<char> delim("&");
 ```
-where `delim` is the name of our delimiter and for this particular example, `&` is the thing we will ignore.
+where `delim` is the name of our delimiter and, for this particular example, `&` is the thing we will ignore.

-The tokenizer will also now require an extra parameter so that it knows what the delimiter is.
+The tokenizer will now require an extra parameter so that it knows what the delimiter is.
 If this extra parameter is not passed in, then the tokenizer will default to just ignoring *only* white space.
 It will also treat non-letter/number characters as separate tokens.